 She used to be his high-school sweetheart but things didn’t work out between them till they met years later.
-When they met again he was struggling as a jobless family man and she was a successful career woman.
-Their affair remained discreet till his death but she was the pillar in his life.
+When they met again, he was struggling as a jobless family man and she was a successful career woman.
+Their affair remained discreet till his death but she was a pillar in his life.
 The benefits of an extramarital affair can extend to your marriage too by giving it a boost in the oddest ways.

-Shivanya agrees, and adds, “A long-term affair is always rooted in a deep connection between both the partners, who despite not being married choose to stick by each other through thick and thin.
+Shivanya agrees and adds, “A long-term affair is always rooted in a deep connection between both the partners, who despite not being married choose to stick by each other through thick and thin.
 They help each other in times of crisis and become a source of support and comfort.
 There is a genuine give and take of care and compassion.
 Therein lies the answer to why do some affairs last for years.”

 Related Reading: 7 Ways To Date A Married Man Without Getting Hurt